upsidedownlabs/upsidedownlabs.github.io/_sources/kits/diy-neuroscience/basic/index.rst

 .. warning:: Take precautions while connecting to power, if power pins (GND & VCC) are to be swapped, your BioAmp EXG Pill will be fried and it’ll become unusable (DIE).

-Step 4: Connecting electrode cable
+Step 3: Connecting electrode cable
 ===============================================

 .. image:: media/bioamp-cable.*

 Connect the BioAmp cable to BioAmp EXG Pill by inserting the cable end in the JST PH connector as shown above.

-Step 5: Skin Preparation
+Step 4: Skin Preparation
 ===============================================

-Step 6: Measuring EMG (ElectroMyoGraphy)
+Step 5: Measuring EMG (ElectroMyoGraphy)
 ===============================================

-We have 2 options to measure the EMG signals, either using the gel electrodes or using dry electrode based Muscle BioAmp band.
+We have 2 options to measure the EMG signals, either using the gel electrodes or using dry electrode based Muscle BioAmp Band.
 You can try both of them one by one.

 - **Using gel electrodes:**